 Individual courses or courses that are part of a degree, licensing, or certification program must be related to the employee's current job duties or a foreseeable-future position in the organization in order to be eligible for educational assistance.
 PCCLD has the sole discretion to determine whether a course relates to an employee's current job duties or a foreseeable-future position.
+Guidelines for employee training and professional development that are not part of a degree, licensing or certification program, can be found in PCCLD's Training Plan document.

 Employees are encouraged to discuss their interests in continuing education with their Manager.
 In addition, employees should contact the Human Resources Department for more information or questions about educational assistance.

-To apply for educational assistance, employees should complete and submit an Educational Assistance Application and Loan Agreement form available on the Employee Portal Intranet or from the Human Resources Department.
+To apply for educational assistance, employees should complete and submit an Educational Assistance Application and Educational Assistance Agreement form available on the Employee Portal Intranet or from the Human Resources Department.
 Forms must be submitted for review and be approved by the Executive Director prior to the beginning of class(es).
-Reimbursement is subject to employees passing course(s) with a final grade of "C" or better.
+Reimbursement for a degree program or course work is subject to employees passing course(s) with a final grade of "C" or better.
+Reimbursement for a license or certification must receive a passing score for a license or certification to be reimbursed.
 Employees may receive reimbursement for required textbooks, if such textbooks are donated to the PCCLD at the completion of the course.